nadeemr/helloworld/README.md

 helloworld
 ==========
-This is a just a test
+This is a just a test.

+This include modificartions for alpha 1.

 Nadeem